 THE LEGISLATION IS CLEAR: THAI CUSTOMS HAS FULL AUTHORITY IN CHOOSING ONE SHIPMENT TO EXAMINE OVER ANOTHER.

 Nevertheless, TCA will inform your customs agent that they will be advising a “manifest hold.”
-The good news is that Siam-Shipping has years of experience with this and can advise beforehand of such a possibility.
-Also, as Siam Shipping is certified by TIFFA, your shipment will be given priority and will be inspected before shipments that don’t have the certification.
+The good news is that SIAM-Shipping has years of experience with this and can advise beforehand of such a possibility.
+Also, as SIAM Shipping by DocShipper group is certified by TIFFA, your shipment will be given priority and will be inspected before shipments that don’t have the certification.

 Below are some of the reasons that your shipment may raise a red flag with Thai customs: